Academics

 Language Arts

 Classes utilize the Harcourt Journeys series with controlled vocabulary, home readers, big books, trade books, and supplementary classroom materials.
 Children's literature includes a variety of different genres to increase vocabulary, recognize correct sentence structure, understand expressions, and enjoy good literature.
 Reading skills taught include: word attack, comprehension, expressive oral reading, higher level thinking skills, alphabetizing/study skills.
 Reading and listening are reinforced via books, audio, games, and hands-on materials.
 Phonics includes consonant review, vowels, the teaching of word endings, contractions, possessives, plurals, compound words, and recognition of multi-syllable words.
 Grammar usage is taught daily.
 Common and proper nouns, pronouns, verbs, adjectives, punctuation, including commas, quotation marks, and sentence structure are introduced.
-Writing is connected to language arts and social studies throughout the year, using the writing p0rocess.
+Writing is connected to language arts and social studies throughout the year, using the writing process.
 Instruction in formal composition includes titles, topic, and supporting sentences.
 Daily journal writing begins in September.
 Inventive spelling is acceptable with encouragement to apply phonetic skills for correct spelling.

 Math